 Very few sellers will accept cryptocurrency as payment and those that do can change their mind overnight.
 The volatility of its value also makes it risky to purchase real life goods with cryptocurrency – for example, one of the first miners of Bitcoin bought a pizza for 10,000 Bitcoins… which would today be worth around 300m.
 That’s one expensive meal!

-Not so much a danger for students but another problem with cryptocurrency is that it has an enormous carbon footprint and is terrible for the environment.
+Not so much a danger for students but another problem with cryptocurrency is that it is awful for the environment.
+Mining cryptocurrency uses an extremely high volume of energy, giving it an enormous carbon footprint.

 Spotting crypto trading in a bank statement

-Like all trading and most investment activity, cryptocurrency is bought and sold through an app – to which funds need to be transferred.
+Like all trading and most investment activity, cryptocurrency is bought and sold through an app or website – to which funds need to be transferred.

 - Transaction fees